jbondpdx/rav-dita/readme.md

-My final DITA project the DITA/XML class at Portland State University.
+My final DITA project for the DITA/XML class at Portland State University.